-Incendies, Villeneuve’s follow-up to his powerful Montreal Massacre film Polytechnique, is also one of five nominees for best foreign film at the 2011 Academy Awards in Hollywood.
+Incendies, Villeneuve’s follow-up to his powerful Montreal Massacre film Polytechnique, is also one of five nominees for the best foreign film at the 2011 Academy Awards in Hollywood.

 Other titles that earned multiple Genie nominations include Vincenzo Natali’s sci-fi thriller Splice, Xavier Dolan’s contemporary love story Heartbeats (Les amours imaginaires) and Jacob Tierney’s teen comedy The Trotsky.

 Barney’s Version and Incendies will provide stiff competition for the coveted best picture category.
-Their competition includes Heartbeats, Splice and the dark Quebec drama 10½, directed by Daniel Grou, also known as Podz.
+Their competition includes Heartbeats, Splice, and the dark Quebec drama 10½, directed by Daniel Grou, also known as Podz.

 Quebec films in the spotlight

 In addition to Giamatti’s performance in Barney’s Version, which was filmed partly in Montreal, the other best actor nominees are largely also featured in Quebec films.

 Montreal favorite Jay Baruchel is in the running for his star turn in The Trotsky, as is 10½‘s child star Robert Naylor and François Papineau for Louis Belanger’s French-language road movie Route 132.
 Rounding out the category is Timothy Olyphant, who leads a quartet of junkies-turned-bank-robbers in the Gary Yates crime comedy High Life.

 The race for best actress sees both Triggers stars Molly Parker and the late Tracy Wright in contention for the prize, along with Lubna Azabal for Incendies, Rosamund Pike for Barney’s Version and Tatiana Maslany for Grown Up Movie Star.